 This piece was first published in the second half of Blake’s masterpiece, Songs of Experience.
 The publication of this volume came approximately five years after the publication of Songs of Innocence in 1789.
-These poems were later combined and republished together as Songs of Innocence and Experience.
+These poems by William Blake were later combined and republished together as Songs of Innocence and Experience.
 Blake’s ‘The Schoolboy’ is a pastoral poem that focuses on the problems inherent in formal learning.
 The boy, who hates going to school, feels that he would be better educated by the natural world.

 Explore The Schoolboy

 The poem begins with the young narrator speaking on his ideal morning.
 He wakes and hears the birds and the “distant huntsman” blowing his “horn.”
 The second stanza jumps to the mornings he despairs of in which he is forced to leave his peaceful sanctuary and go to school.

 The next two stanzas are infused with melodrama and are meant to elicit sympathy from the reader.
 The boy describes his miserable days at school and how, like a trapped bird that cannot sing, he should not be required to learn in restraints.

 The speaker turns to plead with his parents.
 He tells them that if this continues his “buds” are going to be “nipped,” his joy ripped from him, and the loss of his childhood will result in unpreparedness for life.
 He will not be able to last through the real trials of life, or winters as he describes them.

 Blake makes use of some interesting and important themes in ‘The Schoolboy’.
 He explores childhood and youth, as well as themes of education, nature, and freedom in this piece.
 His main character and speaker, the schoolboy, spends the poem describing the difference between freedom in the natural world and the cruel restrictions of formal education.